kalihale/kalihale/README.md

 I'm an undergraduate at California Lutheran University expecting to graduate in Spring 2022.
 After that, I hope to go to grad school for a master's degree in Computer Science.

 ### 🔭 I’m currently working on:
-- Graduate school applications
+- Graduate school applications (2 down, 3 to go!)
-- Finals
+- Advent Of Code
 - LeetCode practice
 - Summer Research presentation